-Visual Analytics Summer School: In 2019 we ran a Visual Analytics Summer School in collaboration with NUI Galway’s Data Science Institute, and the LERO Software Research Centre.
+Visual Analytics Summer School: In 2019 we ran a Visual Analytics Summer School in collaboration with University of Galway’s Data Science Institute, and the LERO Software Research Centre.
 This drew participants from across research and industry, including those from an Arts & Humanities background.

 Collections as Data – Hackathon / Collaborative Workshop: Funded by DARIAH Ireland and the Irish Research Council, participants worked with digital archives and data collections drawn from humanities research in small cross-discipline groups of researchers and practitioners over two days to explore and create.
 Those taking part were drawn from arts & humanities research, software engineering and design / art backgrounds.